2018-2019 Grant Timeline

 - June, 2019 – Grants Awarded

 Questions about our process?
 Be sure to read this page thoroughly or email our Grant Committee.
-To be considered for an Impact Oklahoma grant, eligible applicants must be self-sustaining in their daily operations, outline their vision and execution concepts, and meet other requirements approved by the Board of Directors as outlined in a required grant application.
+To be considered for an Impact Oklahoma grant, eligible applicants must be self-sustaining in their daily operations, outline their vision and execution concepts, and meet other requirements approved by the Board of Directors as outlined below and on our required grant application.

 Members contribute $1,000 each to Impact Oklahoma and 100% of this contribution goes directly to the grant recipients.
 Our dream is to be a part of shepherding big ideas to fruition through monetary contribution, thus creating a substantial impact in our very own community.